elunna/nerfhack-changelog/README.md

 * **Dragon scale mail cannot be wished for**
 * Any wishes for scale mails will simply be converted to the equivalent dragon scales instead.
 For example, if you wish for "yellow dragon scale mail", you will receive "yellow dragon scales".
 * When wishing for dragon scales, any specified enchantment is nullified to +0 (xnh)
+* Dragon scales do not provide secondary intrinsics, they must be enchanted into scale-mail for the secondary effect to kick in.
 * Green dragon scale mail also grants regeneration.
+* Shimmering dragon scales convey displacement; the scale-mail also conveys stun resistance.
+These scales also provide -3AC and the scale-mail provides -9AC (to match the increased AC of the dragon)

 ### INTRINSIC CHANGES
 * Invisibility and see invisible cannot be permanently gained intrinsically (xnh)